gvwilson/thirdbit/_posts/2014/2014-01-29-stefik-siebert-syntax.md

   <li>
     Programming language designers needlessly make programming
     languages harder to learn by not doing basic usability testing.
-    For example, "...the three most common words for looping in computer science, for, while, and foreach, were rated as the three most unintuitive choices by non-programmers."
+    For example, "…the three most common words for looping in computer science, for, while, and foreach, were rated as the three most unintuitive choices by non-programmers."
   </li>